 Be knowledgeable about what you’ve done

-Even if you’ve only mentioned them briefly on your resume, Kiren suggests preparing a clear and concise description of each of your previous roles before an interview.
+Even if you’ve only mentioned them briefly on your resume, Martin suggests preparing a clear and concise description of each of your previous roles before an interview.
 “Once you’ve explained these roles, ask the hiring manager if they want you to go into further detail.
 It’s likely they won’t, but it shows that you’re articulate and well prepared.”

 Frame your experience for the role